 5. Dark Urine: Also related to jaundice, urine may appear dark because the liver is not absorbing a pigment

 6. Itchy Skin (pruritus): Itching may be in one location or all over due to the buildup of bile salts under the skin

 7. Nausea, Vomiting, or Appetite Loss: Nausea and vomiting are often some of the first signs of liver disease or failure, so if you have other symptoms and then experience nausea, seek medical attention

 8. Bleeding or Bruising Easily: If the liver stops producing proteins that help blood clot, then excessive bleeding or easy bruising may occur.
 People with cirrhosis may also vomit blood or notice blood in the stool.

 Types of Liver Disease

-As we’ve already mentioned, are multiple types of liver disease and each of them may cause different symptoms.
+There are multiple types of liver disease, and each of them may cause different symptoms.
 Types of liver disease include: